Pram (band): Domino years, Part 1

-Domino years, Part 2
+Domino years, Part 2 (and Cuckston's departure)

 Pram's sixth album - 2003's Dark Island - proved to be more of a breakthrough in terms of the band's profile.
 One of its songs, "Track of the Cat", was used on a BT Group advert.
 A remix of "Simon from Sydney/Untitled 2", commissioned by Warp Records, was used on Volkswagen's "30 years in the Making" advertising campaign.
 By now, the band's lineup had changed again.
 While Steve Perkins had drummed on three tracks on Dark Island, he was replaced during the sessions by Laurence Hunt.
 Trumpeter Hannah Baines (of Misty's Big Adventure) was briefly a member of the band for live performances in 2003.
 In spite of the relatively greater success of Dark Island, Pram did not release a new album for another four years.

 In 2004, NME finally reversed their previous scathing opinion of Pram by tipping them as the next big band to watch out for.

 In 2006, trombonist Harry Dawes (who also played theremin and stylophone) joined the band.
 By this time, both Sales and Clare had left for other projects.

 In September 2007 Pram released their seventh studio album The Moving Frontier.
 It was named number 7 in Wire Magazine's Top Ten records of the year.
 A remix EP based on various Moving Frontier tracks, Prisoner of the Seven Pines, followed in 2008 as did a full self-released collection of the band's visual work (short films, music videos and animations), collated on a limited edition 90-minute DVD called Shadow Shows of the Phantascope These would be the band's last commercial releases for a decade.

+Following the release of Prisoner of the Seven Pines and Shadow Shows of the Phantascope, Rosie Cuckston permanently left the band in 2008 to concentrate on academia (and, later, politics).